 A Polish branch or a representative office of a foreign company becoming an employer is obliged to deduct and pay to the tax authorities income tax advances for each employee who is a Polish tax resident.
 In principle, it is also necessary to deduct social security dues from the gross amount of the employee's remuneration.
 Anyone who is employed directly by a foreign company is responsible themselves for payment of the income tax advances during the year.
-In certain instances (in particular when someone is employed by a company from the European Union), deduction of social security dues remains the responsibility of the foreign employer.
+In certain instances (in particular when someone is employed by a company based in an EU Member State), deduction of social security dues remains the responsibility of the foreign employer.
 An EU-based foreign employer and an employee may execute an agreement regarding payment of social security dues on the basis of which the employee undertakes to pay his or her social security dues.

 An employer may conclude non-compete agreements with its employees.
 If the non-compete restriction covers the period of employment, compensation does not have to be provided to an employee.

-When a given employee has access to particularly important information, the disclosure of which may expose the employer to damage, the employer may execute a non-compete agreement for the period following termination of employment with that employee.
-The non-compete restriction for a period following termination of employment should include compensation for the employee of at least 25 per cent of his or her previous earnings during the corresponding period immediately preceding the termination of employment.
+When a given employee has access to particularly important information, the disclosure of which may expose the employer to damage, the employer may execute a non-compete agreement for the period following termination of employment with that employee (the length of that period being as agreed by the parties, but should be reasonable).
+A non-compete restriction for a period following termination of employment should include compensation for the employee of at least 25 per cent of his or her previous earnings during the corresponding period immediately preceding the termination of employment.

 i Working time

 According to Polish law, night work encompasses eight hours of work (chosen by the employer) between 9pm and 7am.
-An employee whose schedule of working time includes at least three hours of night work every day, or where at least a quarter of whose working time in the reference period falls during night-time, is deemed a night worker.
+An employee whose schedule of working time includes at least three hours of night work every day, or if at least a quarter of the working time in the reference period is during night-time, is deemed a night worker.
 The working time of a night worker may not exceed eight hours if the employee performs particularly dangerous work or work requiring a lot of physical or mental effort.

-For every hour of overtime, an employee is entitled to an additional 50 per cent of his or her remuneration.
-This is increased to 100 per cent in certain instances, such as if overtime work is performed during night-time, at weekends or on a public holiday, which is not a usual working day of the employee.
+For every hour of overtime, an employee is entitled to an additional 50 per cent of the employee's standard remuneration (made up of the permanent components of the employee's remuneration).
+This is increased to 100 per cent in certain instances, such as if overtime work is performed during night-time, at weekends or on a public holiday that is not a usual working day for the employee.
 Persons in managerial positions are entitled to overtime benefits to a limited extent.